software-mansion/react-native-reanimated/docs/docs/api/useAnimatedGestureHandler.md

 #### `dependencies` [Array]

-Optional argument which is an array of values which changes cause this hook to rebuild the worklet.
-It results in receiving updated values during rerender of the wrapping component.
+Optional array of values which changes cause this hook to receive updated values during rerender of the wrapping component.
+This matters when, for instance, worklet uses values dependent on the component's state.

 Example: